Muukid/muGraphics/README.md

 A "line" in mug is a single-pixel line.
 Its respective struct is `mugLine`, and has the following members:

 * `mugPoint points[2]` - the two points defining the line.

+## Triangle

+A "triangle" in mug is a filled-in triangle defined by three points connected to each other.
+Its respective struct is `mugTriangle`, and has the following members:

+* `mugPoint points[3]` - the three points defining the triangle.

 # Object buffers